ghent360/PrntrBoard/README.md

 Generic shortcuts I don't plan to improve:
 ------
   + ~~5V power supply is external.
 These are available from various resellers and fairly cheap - less than $1.
 No need to waste board layout space and component count.~~ (this has beed addresses with the new NUCLEO-64 compatible daugherboard)
-  + Heated bed MOSFET - large heated beds consume a lot of power and it is challenging to provision the design for > 20A current.
-External heated bed MOSFETs are very affordable < $10 and claim to support 20A minimum.
+  + Heated bed MOSFET - large heated beds consume a lot of power and it is challenging to provision the design for > 20A current (there is simply not enough copper space on the board to support this current).
+External heated bed MOSFETs are very affordable < $10 and support 20A-40A with no issues.
 If you have large bet use one.

 Details
 ------
-I use the daily build of KiCad (soon to be released V5) - let me know if you have trouble opening the files.
+I use the daily build of KiCad (soon to be released V6) - let me know if you have trouble opening the files.

 The current PCB desing is using 4 layer board, 6/6 mil track width/clearance, 12 mil min via hole size and 20 mil via diameter.